-Parts awaiting assembly are recorded at cost in property, plant, and equipment and no depreciation is taken.
+Materials and supplies awaiting assembly are recorded at cost in property, plant, and equipment and no depreciation is taken.

 Intangible assets

 (a) Goodwill

 Goodwill represents the excess of purchase price for business acquisitions over the fair value of the acquired net assets.
 Goodwill is allocated as of the date of the business acquisition.